 Systemic neonicotinoids

-- Key active ingredients: Clothianidin, imidacloprid
+- Active ingredients: Clothianidin, imidacloprid

 - Where to buy them: Garden centers, agricultural suppliers, and online retailers.

-- Estimated cost: $40 to $100, depending on the concentrations.
+- Cost: $40 to $100, depending on the concentrations.

 Lawn maintenance practices that control chinch bugs